 But then, there are cases in some corner of the Internet where the online community did some good.
 The kind of good that you can be proud or thankful for.
 We are going to take a look at these instances in this post.

-In brief, lives were saved via Facebook, a group of kitchen employees who tampered with food were ousted by strangers, and the death of a hit-and-run victim was avenged.
+In brief, lives were saved via Facebook, a group of kitchen employees who tampered with food was ousted by strangers, and the death of a hit-and-run victim was avenged.
 I’ll just let the stories do the talking.

 How Internet Acts Restore Faith In Humanity – Part IV